 Parent/legal guardian Responsible for Ensuring Information Is Current

-Once a Lottery Application is turned in and prior to registration, parents and legal guardians are responsible for ensuring that all information included in the Application is up-to-date, including all contact information.
+Once a lottery application is turned in and prior to registration, parents and legal guardians are responsible for ensuring that all information included in the application is up-to-date, including all contact information.
 If there is a change, please update your Lotterease account to reflect such changes so you can be informed about your child’s application status.

 E 4.0 Lottery